 Valeena felt foolish speaking to the animal as the rain continued in light, misty drops.
 She could not help but look out towards Evil Forest, hoping to see the legendary Night Demon that was well known throughout the lands of the Zula continent, striking terror into the hearts of all those who believed it.

-The people who lived in the cities close to the forest believed very strongly in the presence of the Demon, who was said to be so foul that Hades himself did not want him and locked it in the forest.
+The people who lived in the cities that were near the forest believed strongly in the presence of the Demon, who was said to be so foul that Hades himself did not want him and locked it in the forest.

 “Leave the castle at once.”
 A husky voice whispered in the chill of the night, slicing into Valeena’s thoughts and pulling her mind back to the castle.
 Valeena, who had never felt cold a day in her life, felt a chill run down her spine.